SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 10 May, 2025
+### 📅 Sunday, 11 May, 2025
 ------
 ### Events
 ------
-Here are some events that have occurred in the USA on May 10:
+Here are some notable events and observances that occur in the USA on May 11:

-- **National Train Day**: An annual observance that celebrates America's train history and emphasizes the importance of rail travel.
+- **National Technology Day**: Celebrated to honor innovators and the overall advancements in technology that have changed the world and improved everyday lives.

-- **Sugar Ray Leonard vs. Thomas Hearns Fight (1981)**: A historic boxing match known as "The Showdown," where Leonard unified the welterweight titles.
+- **World Fair Trade Day**: A global event that occurs on the second Saturday in May, providing an opportunity for…

-- **Implementation of the 9-1-1 Emergency Call System (1968)**: The first integrated emergency telephone number
+If none of these specific events for May 11 match what you're seeking, please provide more details or clarity!
 ### Positive Qoute
 ------
-"Believe in the magic within you and let your light shine! ✨🌟🌈"
+"Start each day with a grateful heart and watch the magic unfold! ✨💖🌅"